ZhongchiLeoLi/Chaters/README.md

 A real-time chat application bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Sign up your own dummy account, or login with the credentials below to use the chat app:
+Sign up your own dummy account, or log in with the credentials below to use the chat app:
 * Email: demo@gmail.com
 * Password: demodemo